sggts04/covid19-India-Live-Map/README.md

 Live at [https://shreyasgupta.in/covid19-India-Live-Map/](https://shreyasgupta.in/covid19-India-Live-Map/).

-Data is fetched from an API that scrapes the data from the official government site [https://www.mohfw.gov.in/](https://www.mohfw.gov.in/).
+Data is fetched from an API which scrapes the data from the official government site [https://www.mohfw.gov.in/](https://www.mohfw.gov.in/).

 ![](https://i.imgur.com/qxOgjyU.png)